nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 This can take some time.
 From the authors experience around 200 milliseconds.

 If you now write data and read it again you could end up with stale data from a node which has not yet been updated.
-When reading data in eventual consistent mode the first result from any node is returned.
+When reading data in eventual consistent mode the first result from any node is returned which could maybe already be stale.
 To cope with use cases where the consistency of data is important the possibility for strongly consistent reads have been introduced.

-Imagine fast as consecutive writes to a counter value increasing from 0 to 3.
+Imagine fast consecutive writes to a counter value in a table increasing from 0 to 3.

 An eventual consistent read could return different values from 0 to 3 while a consistent read always returns the right and final end result of 3 reading from more than 1 node.

 Because of the multiple operations needed for a consistent read the amount of consumed read capacity is higher as well as the network latency.

-Another disadvantage is that in the case of one node failing the read operation will fail in total because the end result can not be evaluated.
+Another disadvantage is that in the case of one node failing the read operation will fail because the end result can not be evaluated.
+So overall a consistent read is less failure tolerant.
-\
-&nbsp;

 ## 5. Write items

 In this chapter we will take a closer look at different ways to write data to the database.

 At first we see how to write a single item then we will expand this concept to write multiple items.
 Both operations will be illustrated in code.
+In the next chapter we will have a look at even more complex writing operations called transactions.

 ### 5.1 Single item write

-To write an item to the database I need to provide the tablename and the attributes to write.
+To write an item to the database the tablename and the attributes to write needs to be provided.

-The used hash-key of the table needs to be included in the payload, a possible range key is optional.
-If the hash-key is not found in the payload the operation is rejected with an error so before writing data to the table knowledge of its structure is needed.
+The used **hash-key** of the table needs to be included in the payload, a possible range key is optional.
+If the **hash-key** is not found in the payload the operation is rejected.
+So before writing data to the table knowledge of its key schema is needed.

-As you can see with the normal SDK the type of the data which should be written needs to be provided and will not be inferred itself from the type of variable.
+As you can see in the code example below in the DynamoDB SDK the type of the data which should be written needs to be provided and will not be inferred itself from the type of variable provided.
 But rather the type needs to be specified as map as the key of the attribute and the value to write as the value of this key in the format String.

 To write a number for example the Type would be “N” and the value “1”.
-In the example[^22] below you can see a string, boolean and a number value are written to the database.
+In the example[^22] Below you can see a string, boolean and a number value are written to the database.

 Code Example for the DynamoDB SDK Client.